Frequently Asked Questions

 : Used to authenticate with the Sinch API via the SDK.SINCH_FROM_NUMBER

-: The phone number that will appear as the sender of the SMS.SINCH_SMS_REGION
+: The phone number that appears as the sender of the SMS.SINCH_SMS_REGION

-: Specifies the Sinch regional endpoint to use (important for data residency and performance).DEFAULT_COUNTRY_CODE
+: Specifies the Sinch regional endpoint (important for data residency and performance).DEFAULT_COUNTRY_CODE

 pages/